-JEFFERSON CITY, Mo.
-(AP) -- Missouri labor officials say an estimated 9,000 unemployed workers will no longer receive extended benefits because the state's jobless rate has declined.
+JEFFERSON CITY, Missouri-- Missouri labor officials say an estimated 9,000 unemployed workers will no longer receive extended benefits because the state’s jobless rate has declined.

 The state Department of Labor and Industrial Relations says the cutoff took effect Saturday.